MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/experimental-features/index.md

 To preview protocol handling in Microsoft Edge on Windows, go to [Turn on experimental features](#turn-on-experimental-features) and turn on **Desktop PWA Protocol handling**.

-For more information about origin trial is running for protocol handlers, go to [Register for Web App Protocol Handler Registration][MicrosoftDeveloperMicrosoftEdgeOriginTrialsWebAppProtocolHandlerRegistrationRegistration].
+For more information about origin trial is running for protocol handlers, see [Register for Web App Protocol Handler Registration][MicrosoftDeveloperMicrosoftEdgeOriginTrialsWebAppProtocolHandlerRegistrationRegistration].

 ### Example Manifest